Charles E W Bean, Diaries, AWM38 3DRL 606/59/1 - September 1916 - Part 11

 The following announcement has been issued

-by the Press Burcan:
+by the Press Bureau:

-The Admiralty and the War Office have decided that
+The Admiralty and the War office have decided that

-ventations (other than official photographs), including
+(other than official photographs), including

 picture postcards and cigarette stiffeners which

-aircraft and acronantical subjects, should be submitted
+aircraft and aeronautical subjects, should be submitted

 Publishers should print on each picture postcard